All Episodes

 These kids weren't born thinking that stuff.

-Who's putting this this crap in their heads?
+Who's putting this crap in their heads?

 Maybe their parents, maybe the schools.

-But to think the pledge of allegiance is propaganda.
+But to think the Pledge of Allegiance is propaganda?

-Anyway, I Kim, I can't I can't thank you enough.
+Anyway, Kim, I can't thank you enough.

-I I appreciate your call.
+I appreciate your call.

-Thanks so much.
+Well, thanks so much.

 We'll be back, folks.

-Sit tight, much more straight ahead.
+Much more straight ahead.

 Talent on loan from God.

-Because I like to hear truth whenever I hear it and find it.
+Rushlinba saying what I believe, loving hearing myself say what I believe, because I like to hear truth whenever I hear it and find it.

 Breaking news.